 What I create through my imagination feels very real to me.
 And this is the paradox – fiction is illusion, yet exists because we create it.
+It is real.
+It is true.
 It is life changing.
 Creating this prism and communicating it makes magicians of those who write.

 It is miraculous when writers succeed in this creation, for then the prism breaks apart all the colours of the rainbow and we walk towards understanding.
 This is what writing means to me – it’s my rainbow bridge.
 Kristeva, says, “I believe in words.
 There is only one resurrection for me and that is in words.”
 That is exactly how I feel, too.